yschroe/chessalyzer.js/README.md

 4. Build via `npm run build` or `npm run dev`

+## Changelog

+0.1.0: Significantly changed the API to allow for more modularity.
+If you are already using an older version (<=0.4.0) consider changing your code to adapt to the new API.

 ## TODOs

 -   [ ] Check functionality for non-lichess PGN files